How a distillery went from making vodka to hand sanitizer

 Brian Christenson

-The distillery has started producing everything from 2-ounce pocket-size hand sanitizers up to 55-gallon drums.
+The distillery produced everything from 2-ounce pocket-size hand sanitizers up to 55-gallon drums.
 They have already committed most of the supply.
 The large tubs and drums will head to local hospitals, fire departments, police stations, and other medical facilities.

-The pocket bottles will be passed out among the homeless population by county officials.
-And with scarcity among the general public, the company is also selling some 12-ounce pump bottles to the public.
+The pocket bottles were passed out among the homeless population by county officials.
+And with scarcity among the general public, the company also sold some 12-ounce pump bottles to the public.

 More about Blinking Owl